 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and examination often suggests a cause and the tests that need to be done (see see Some Causes and Features of Neck Pain).
+What they find during the history and examination often suggests a cause and the tests that need to be done (see Table 2: Some Causes and Features of Neck Pain).

 The physical examination focuses on the spine and nervous system (neurologic examination—see Physical Examination) to look for signs of nerve root or spinal cord compression.
 Signs of nerve root compression include muscle weakness, abnormal reflexes (tested by tapping the tendons around the elbow, below the knee, and behind the ankle), decreased sensation in parts of the body other than the head, inability to urinate, and incontinence of urine or stool.
 Doctors may ask the person to move the neck in certain ways.